Carmen Ruiz Moragas

-Carmen Ruiz Moragas (1898 – May 20, 1936) was a Spanish actress.
+María del Carmen Ruiz Moragas (1898 – May 20, 1936) was a Spanish actress.
 For years, she was the mistress of King Alfonso XIII, with whom she had two children.

 Early life

 Ruiz was born in Madrid, Spain.
 Her parents lived in Madrid but they were from Málaga.

 In her long career in the Spanish theater industry she had the honor to participate in famous works made by directors well known and even in some European co-productions.
 She belonged to people dedicated to theater, but at the same time to the bourgeois class of Madrid.
-In 1920s and 1930s, she was a lover of King Alfonso XIII.
-She had two children: Leandro and María Teresa.
+In the 1920s and 1930s, she was a lover of King Alfonso XIII and had two children with him: Leandro and María Teresa.
 She died of cancer in 1936.

 Career

 She started her career as actress at age 20, when she finished working for María Guerrero company.
 She was a pioneer of silent films.
 She became a famous Spanish actress before the Spanish Civil War.

 She acted throughout Spain but achieved great success representing dramas as Mother Joy, Malvaloca, In the 1920s, she became a famous dramatic actress.
 In the 1930s, Ruiz established a theater company and achieved success in theaters throughout Spain, including Madrid, Lara, Princess Beatriz, Princess Isabel, Pavón and Cervantes.

 During the first half of the twentieth century, she worked mainly in the theater with Spanish actors such as Fernando Díaz de Mendoza, Enrique Rambal, Pepita Meliá and Carola Fernán Gómez.